ralmayer/inventory-test/README.md

 built with create-react-app

+go to keys.env and assign your API key value to the provided variable

-to run the app, enter the application folder through the terminal and run:
+afterwards, to run the app, enter the application folder through the terminal and run:

     npm install